KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 ## Reviewing the pull-request

 Once all checkboxes from the description have been checked, the name of the pull-request can be updated to `[RFR]` for *Ready For Review*.
-Ideally, the person checking the last bullet might want to ping someone to get the review started.
+Ideally, the person checking the last bullet might want to ping someone to get the reviewing process started.
 Doing so avoid having a pull-request done but unmerged because nobody has reviewed it.

 To review a pull-request, we use GitHub inline comments in the *Files changed* tab.
 In there, we can comment any line to ask for modification.
 Adding a line comment notifies the owner of the pull-request so that he knows he has some re-working to do, and the comment shows up in the *Conversation* tab.